johnjhull/Projects/README.md

 ### RL Bandit Coding:

 This notebook executes most of the methods for solving the associative k-armed bandit problem outlined in Sutton and Barto, *Reinforcement Learning, An Introduction*.
 Includes object-oriented experiment code.

+### Text to Time Series

+This notebook is a demonstration of how text data can be viewed as time-series information.
+To run the notebook as it is shown, download mobydick.txt into your working directory as well.